Kingsford-Group/ribomap/README.md

 Ribomap output files
 ------
 Ribomap produces three output files:
+#### _XXX.profile_
-1. _XXX.profile_: The ribosome profiles for the expressed transcripts with other analysis statistics.
+The ribosome profiles for the expressed transcripts with other analysis statistics.
 Each entry of a specific transcript looks like this:
 ~~~~~~
   refID: 425
   tid: ENST00000234875.4